redirect.alert.null

 Instead of a harsh scrub, you can choose one with dissolvable particles.
 This would be an extra cleansing step (part of a double cleanse) to fully remove your makeup, SPF and other debris.
 It won’t be a blackhead cure, but it can complement your routine.

-The TRUTH is this skin type can also experience blackheads as the nose has more oil glands than any other part of the face.
+The TRUTH is dry acne-prone skin can also experience blackheads as the nose has more oil glands than any other part of the face.
 Plus, the pore lining also plays a role in blackhead formation so if your dry skin has damaged or misshapen pores, blackheads can form more easily.

 The TRUTH is the cause of the issue is much more deeply rooted than that.
 People can also be genetically predispositioned to blackheads based on their skin type.